atlopes/zintbarcode/docs/classes.md

 The production of a barcode is a three-step process:

-1. Configure the barcode (symbology, size, colors, and other Zint properties)
+1. Configure the barcode (symbology, size, colors, and other Zint properties);
-1. Encode the barcode
+1. Encode the barcode;
-1. Save it to an image file
+1. Save it to an image file or to a memory buffer.

 ### Functional methods